graphql/graphql-spec/spec/Section 3 -- Type System.md

 Fields returning the type {Float} expect to encounter double-precision floating-point internal values.

-GraphQL servers may coerce non-floating-point internal values to {Float} when reasonable without losing information, otherwise they must raise a field error.
+GraphQL services may coerce non-floating-point internal values to {Float} when reasonable without losing information, otherwise they must raise a field error.
 Examples of this may include returning `1.0` for the integer number `1`, or `123.0` for the string `"123"`.